-- 1. A volume group builder panel - 2.
-A repair builder contractor panel on similar criteria.
+- 1. A volume group builder panel (representing approximately 70% of the group building capacity in Canterbury) - 2.
+A repair builder contractor panel on similar criteria (representing approximately 50% of the repair capacity in Canterbury).

 The builder and repair panel members have been assessed for capability and financial strength before being admitted to the programme.
 The initial rebuild and repair panels were appointed in June 2013 and August 2013 respectively for two year terms.
-In June 2015 and August 2015, renewed arrangements with were entered into with a reduced number of builders reflecting experience with the build programme and the projected future workflow.
+Arrangements with the panels include performance standards, audit requirements and contracted volume minimums (subject to annual assessment and renewal).